Understanding the UKCA Mark and the Future of CE Marking

 The UKCA marking process follows virtually the same rules and regulations as CE marking.
 Most manufacturers will still be able to self-declare their products based on test results and other technical documentation, but in specific cases, they will need to obtain a type-examination certificate from a third party.
 As for CE marking, the use of third-party certification is dictated by the appropriate UK regulation (currently based on the equivalent CE directive).

 However, it is important to note that the UKCA mark will hold no validity in the EU – it is a UK-only mark.
-Moving forward, any product that requires a CE mark to be sold in Europe will maintain that requirement; the UKCA mark does not provide conformity in any of the EU-27 countries (i.e., members of the European Union post-Brexit).
-Hence dual marking of many products will be required.
+Moving forward, any product that requires a CE mark to be sold in Europe will maintain that requirement; the UKCA mark does not provide conformity in any of the EU-27 countries (i.e., members of the European Union post-Brexit) nor in Northern Ireland.
+Hence dual (UKCA and CE) marking of many products will be required.

 Can I use the conformity documents from CE marking towards a UKCA mark?

 Because current UK regulations are based on existing CE directives, manufacturer and third-party conformity assessment documents used in the CE marking process can be presented as proof of conformity for a UKCA mark in most cases.

 An exception is for products where third-party assessments for CE marking were certified by a UK Notified Body.
 If that certification has not been transferred to an EU-27 Notified Body prior to Brexit (e.g., for ATEX, RED, or EMC), the UKCA marking process (and the necessary UK Type Examination Certificate) must be initiated through the UK Approved Body after Brexit.

 Holders of all Element UK Notified Body certificates were given the option to have their certificates transferred to another Element Notified Body (within or recognized by the EU-27).
-Element in the UK has become a UK Approved Body under the UKCA radio equipment, EMC, and ATEX regulations.
+Element in the UK has become a UK Approved Body under the UKCA radio equipment, EMC, and UKEX regulations.

 Do you need more help?